DroidKaigi/conference-app-2023/README.md

 ## Fake API Server

-To ensure stable and comprehensive testing of our app, we opt to fake our API rather than use actual repositories.
+To ensure stable and comprehensive testing of our app, we opt to fake our API rather than use actual API.
 We have also designed our API to manage its own state and to allow us to change its behavior as needed.
 For instance, although we're not using it here, we could place an `AccessCounter` field inside the `Behavior` class to keep track of how many times the API has been hit.
 By managing our fake API in this way with Kotlin, we can adapt to changes in the response without having to rewrite the entire application.

 ```kotlin